Yew12347/PCM-player-gba/README.md

 ```cmd
 pip install pillow
 ```
-3.cd to pcm player source(im not telling this basic of a thing bro) 4.run make
+3. cd to pcm player source(im not telling this basic of a thing bro)
+4. run make